About CDAE and the MPA Program

 A typical full time student can complete the program within two years.
-Of the 14 students that matriculated in the 2012-13 cohort, eight students (57%) graduated within the typical degree program length of two years.
-Ten students (71%) graduated within three years.
-All students except one graduated within four years.
+Of the six students that matriculated in the 2014-15 cohort, 17 students (77%) graduated within the typical degree program length of two years.
+One student (5%) graduated within four years.
+Four students did not complete the program.

 The UVM MPA Program inspires, equips, and elevates action-oriented leaders with the attitude, knowledge, and skills needed to foster a resilient, sustainable society by drawing on the traditions and innovative spirit of Vermont communities.

 The MPA Program at UVM capitalizes on these unique traditions that have direct implications to Vermont and beyond to the public administration needs of a changing nation and world.

 - The recognition and importance of community building

 - The tradition of grassroots democracy

 - A history of strong local governance with citizen input